George Floyd protests in Tennessee: Nashville

 On May 30, thousands gathered for a protest in downtown Nashville, the capital of Tennessee; protesters peacefully demonstrated in Legislative Plaza and then marched to a police department.
 In the evening, the crowd damaged a police car, threw rocks and sprayed graffiti; at least 5 were arrested.
 Mayor John Cooper declared a state of emergency and called in the national guard after a spate of arsons, including the burning of Nashville's courthouse.

 The Nashville Autonomous Zone, sometimes referred to as the Ida B. Wells Plaza, was an attempt to declare an autonomous zone on the Capitol grounds of Nashville, Tennessee.
 It was an attempt to mirror the Capitol Hill Autonomous Zone of Seattle, though this "zone" never actually formed and was more of an occupational protest of the Tennessee State Capitol.
 On June 12 local activists called for protesters to occupy the Capitol grounds, starting at 5:00 p.m. local time.
 Fliers circulated by organizers demanded "Fire Chief Anderson.
 Defund the Police.
 Demilitarize the Police.
 Remove Racist Statues."
-In the wake of Occupy Wall Street the Tennessee State Legislature passed law making the occupation of State land after 10:00 p.m. a Class A misdemeanor.
+In the wake of Occupy Wall Street, the Tennessee State Legislature passed a law making the occupation of state land after 10:00 p.m. a Class A misdemeanor.